langur

 (Note that, having tested the time package with Go 1.14.1 on Linux, it does not parse all time zone abbreviations, such as EST, correctly.
 It not only fails to parse them, but does so silently.)

-given a DATETIME without a TIMEZONE, it is passed through unaltered
+given a DATETIME without a time zone (fmt), it is passed through unaltered

-TIMEZONE string may be anything recognized by the Go time package, such as "US/Arizona", or may be an empty string (local time zone) or "Z" (UTC), or a string offset, such as "-07:00"
+time zone string (fmt) may be anything recognized by the Go time package, such as "US/Arizona", or may be an empty string (local time zone) or "Z" (UTC), or a string offset, such as "-07:00"

 generates a duration value

-given a STRING without a FORMAT, attempts to parse as it does for duration literals (ISO 8601)
+given a STRING, attempts to parse as it does for duration literals (ISO 8601)

 given a DURATION, it is passed through unaltered